nickdelfieh/wiredy/README.md

 ## 🐛 How to Report Issues
 Please use the [Issue Tracker](https://github.com/nickdelfieh/Report-wiredy-problems) linked at the top of the page to report bugs, crashes, and other issues.
 Make sure you include information about the mods you are using, and attach any crash/log files you have.
 **_Super thank you if you follow the project and support it💗._**
+### This is Still in devlopment plz report any bugs, thank you.